 The 1977 West Cork Rally was the competition beginning of what we feel is Ireland's best motor club

 Cork Motor Club always welcomes new members.
 If you would like to help at events or to compete in events, why not join?
-You can join by contacting the club by Phone, Email or by filling in the Membership Form and submitting it by post.
+You can join by filling in the Membership Form and submitting it online at the links below.
 You can also join at our monthly club meetings.

 Cork Motor Club came into existence in 1976.
 That was the year a group of enthusiasts got together in Blarney, Co Cork to give birth to what was then, Irelands newest motor club.
 Today, Cork Motor Club is one of Ireland's premier Motor Clubs.